let-unimi/liblet/docs/api.rst

 .. autoclass:: Item

+   The class has just two metods, useful for the construction of the Knuth Automaton.

+   .. automethod:: advance

+   .. automethod:: symbol_after_dot

 A grammar can be represented by the following class, that can be instantiated given the usual formal definition of a grammar as a tuple.